 My Visit to DSWT

 DSWT opens its doors to visitors for only one hour daily for the afternoon bottle feeding and mudbath.
 Every orphan has their unique personality and story of rescue.
 As we listened to the moderator tell the stories of each orphan, our hearts broke just a little more.
 For some, they know what happened to the families.
-For others, they are already abandoned, therefore the ages of the babies are approximate.
+Others are found already abandoned so the ages of the babies are approximated.

 These ridiculously cute, innocent, and helpless babies have no one else to help them.
 DSWT provides them with food, shelter, companionship, and protection.
-There is no doubt these animals are loved and cared for by their caretakers and given a second chance at life thanks to this wonderful organization.
+Born from one family’s passion for Kenya and its wildlife, the orphans are loved and cared for by their caretakers.
+DSWT is one of the pioneering conservation organizations giving these orphans a second chance at life.

 To date, DWTS has saved over 200 orphaned animals.

 The animals come first at the David Sheldrick Wildlife Trust (DSWT).
-As a result, you feel secure no animals are harmed for the sake of tourist.
+As a result, you can have faith no animals are harmed for the sake of tourist.
 Therefore if Kenya is on your bucket list, make DSWT your first stop.
 In doing so, you will be supporting an amazing organization as well.

 Remembering Maarifa the White Baby Rhino